return to the homepageMeet Scott

 Scott has played an active role in Brookline Town Meeting since 2015.
 As a Town Meeting Member, he has written 18 warrant articles on topics ranging from school overrides to combating climate change to protecting civil liberties.

-As Town Meeting Moderator, he will work to ensure transparency, representation, and access are upheld as core values of Town Government.
+As Town Meeting representative for precinct 10, he will work to ensure transparency, representation, and access are upheld as core values of Town Government.